 Since 2009, Prosecco can boast the Controlled Designation of Origin (DOC) label, which guarantees the quality of the most famous Italian sparkling wine in the world.
-Prosecco DOC is the main designation, which can be accompanied by the special mention of Treviso and Trieste if the harvest of grapes, vinification, and bottling takes place completely within these two provinces.
+Prosecco DOC is the main denomination, which can be accompanied by the special mention of Treviso and Trieste if the harvest of grapes, vinification, and bottling takes place completely within these two provinces.
 DOC means that the Prosecco is a wine produced according to a procedural guideline, in a specific geographical area dedicated to the production of this wine and characterized by specific environmental conditions.

 It’s a classic to be enjoyed with friends and family.

 With its floral and fruity aroma and its fresh, light, and lively flavour, it is the perfect wine for every celebration.

 SCOPRI LA LINEA MONTELLIANA SCOPRI LA LINEA CORNARO